Cellular Boosters for Mobile Data Performance

 Do You Need a Cellular Booster?

-Cellular boosters are often promoted online as being a game changer, that every RVer and boater should absolutely should have onboard.
+Cellular boosters are often promoted online as being a game changer, that every RV and boat should absolutely have onboard.

-This is a result of effective marketing by booster manufacturers - they've done a great job of getting boosters into the hands of social media influencers with affiliate links.
+This is a result of effective marketing by booster manufacturers - they've done a great job of getting cellular boosters into the hands of social media RV and boat influencers with affiliate links.

-And in the right situations, boosters CAN make a huge difference and they might indeed be an appropriate fit for your setup.
-But that might not always be the case.
+And in the right situations, cellular boosters CAN make a huge difference and they might indeed be an appropriate fit for your RV or boat setup.
+But that is not always the case.

 Boosters vs MIMO

+Much of the increased performance in cellular data for LTE and 5G is thanks to a technology called MIMO, or Multi-In Multi-Out.
+In short, MIMO gives your cellular device more than one "ear" to listen to and transmit.
 All modern cellular devices have at least two antennas built in - just as you have two ears.
 Each antenna hears a slightly different signal, which gives your modem more to work with resulting in increased speeds and stability.
+More modern modems have four antennas, which offer even greater potential stability, reliability, and speed.

-Boosters, however, use just a single exterior antenna, taking that signal and amplifying it.
-That single amplified signal is then broadcast to your cellular device, losing the redudancy of multiple signals received.
+Boosters, however, cannot take advantage of MIMO because they use just a single exterior antenna and can only work with a single signal at a time.
+That single amplified signal is then broadcast to your cellular device, losing the redundancy of multiple signals the MIMO provides.
 It's the equivalent of plugging one of your ears.
 You can still hear, but not as well.

-Because of this, it's not at all uncommon for a booster to actually result in decreased data speeds, despite a better signal reading.
-Using a cellular device's built-in antennas or externally connected antennas can often outperform a booster.
+Because of this, it's not uncommon for a booster to actually decrease data speeds despite a stronger signal reading.
+For this reason, using a cellular device's built-in antennas or externally connected antennas can often outperform a booster.

-In our extensive testing over the years, MIMO antennas are the optimal signal enhancing choice for data about 70-80% of the time.
+In our extensive testing over the years, MIMO antennas are the optimal signal enhancing choice for data more than 80-90% of the time.

-You'll have to decide if the high cost of a booster is worth the 20-30% of the time a booster might be the best option.
+You'll have to decide if the high cost of a booster is worth it since it will probably be a niche tool.

-- Where upload performance is the priority, as a booster adds amplification to your signal back to the tower.
-This can be important for those conducting video casting, video conferences or large file uploads regularly.
+- Boosting upload performance - A booster adds amplification to your signal back to the tower and is much stronger than the cellular radios in most cellular devices.
+Amplifying the upload portion can greatly improve upload data performance which can be important for video casting, video conferences, or large file uploads.

 As a general rule of thumb: